10+ High School Graduate Resume Templates

-Having only a high school diploma, you may hesitate applying for a job.
+Having only a high school diploma, you may hesitate to apply for a job.
 However, this shouldn’t worry you.
 In fact, your educational attainment will look less significant compared to what you can offer in your résumé and in interviews.
-We have in stock blank résumé templates that will help you create your own from scratch, if you could not find the templates you’re looking for here.
+We have in stock blank resume templates that will help you create your own from scratch if you could not find the templates you’re looking for here.

 For fresh graduates with absolutely no work experience, its absence does not automatically make you an incompetent applicant.
 You can highlight the following skills on your student résumé to impress your employer and prove you’re a worthy applicant:

 - Knowledgeable on advanced and basic computer troubleshooting

 - Quick learner and picks up new skills easily